anlohse/minesweeper-API/README.md

 * commons - In this project are defined all common classes for api and user-services;
 * minesweeper-backend - This is the game implementation and depends on commons;
 * user-services - Provides all user features including the security token.
+* minesweeper-ui - the game UI project in typescript.

 ## Frameworks
 The project is built over spring-framework and uses some of its features.